lee-dohm/auto-copyright/README.md

 ## Features

-* Inserts a copyright comment block at the beginning of the file
+* Inserts a copyright comment block at the current cursor position

 ### Planned